ckan/extensions.ckan.org/extensions/wpcomments.md

 ---

 This plugin brings comments from WordPress to CKAN dataset pages.
 Includes reporting of comments and subscribing to comments features, latter of which is deemed specific to Helsinki Region Infoshare.

 This plugin requires a relatively new WordPress installation to be present under the exact same domain name, so Ajax-queries to .../xmlrpc.php and .../wp-admin/admin-ajax.php will succeed.
 The plugin assumes that there is a WordPress post related to each CKAN dataset.
-Required changes to WordPress XML-RPC API are provided based on implementation in <https://github.com/Helsingin-kaupungin-tietokeskus/wordpress>
+Required changes to WordPress XML-RPC API are provided based on implementation in
+<a href="https://github.com/Helsingin-kaupungin-tietokeskus/wordpress" class="uri">https://github.com/Helsingin-kaupungin-tietokeskus/wordpress</a>

 Modification of example Javascript and PHP code is required to make this plugin work.

 Install (CKAN)
 ==============

-In an activated python environment run: pip install -e git+<https://github.com/Helsingin-kaupungin-tietokeskus/ckanext-comments.git#egg=ckanext-comments>
+In an activated python environment run: pip install -e git+<a href="https://github.com/Helsingin-kaupungin-tietokeskus/ckanext-comments.git#egg=ckanext-comments" class="uri">https://github.com/Helsingin-kaupungin-tietokeskus/ckanext-comments.git#egg=ckanext-comments</a>

 \[The plugin is compatible only with CKAN 2.x versions\]